iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 ## Why does this matter?
 Thoughts on AGI

-One of the things I see commonly discussed today (especially online) is the idea of Artificial General Intelligence (AGI), which refers to a level of artificial intelligence that can understand, learn, and apply its intelligence to a wide range of problems, much like a human being.
+One of the things I see commonly discussed today (especially online) is the idea of artificial general intelligence (AGI), which refers to a level of artificial intelligence that can understand, learn, and apply its intelligence to a wide range of problems, much like a human being.
 Unlike specialized AI systems that are designed for specific tasks, AGI possesses the ability to think, reason, and make decisions across diverse domains, demonstrating flexibility and adaptability akin to human cognition.
 It requires not just advanced problem-solving and learning capabilities, but also the capacity for abstract thinking, generalization, and integrating knowledge from various fields, mirroring the broad and integrated intelligence found in humans.

 Since AGI doesn't exist yet, my thoughts on AGI are based more on my opinion than empirical data.
 I think that while AGI may well come in the future, there are several obstacles that need to be overcome first.

-The requirement that text always be generated in a sequential, linear manner, as exemplified by autoregressive models, has implications for the pursuit of AGI.
+Autoregressive models serve as an example of the requirement that text generation must always be sequential and linear, which has implications for the pursuit of AGI.

 1. **Sequential Text Generation and Creativity**: The sequential nature of text generation in models like GPT-4 limits the ability to jump into the middle of a conversation or narrative without prior context.
 This is because they don't "think" per se, but progressively generate a response using the parts of the response they previously created.

 2. **Autonomy and Reasoning**: Current AI models operate based on patterns learned from their training data.
 Their responses are generated based on statistical likelihoods and learned associations, not on independent thought or understanding.
-This is the reason the model always generated the same answer for the octopus about different evolutionary paths; it assumed a pattern that wasn't provided to it, due to patterns in its training data.
+This is the reason the model always generated the same answer for the octopus about different evolutionary paths; it assumed a pattern that wasn't provided to it due to patterns in its training data.

 For AGI, a level of autonomous reasoning and decision-making, akin to human cognitive processes, will be a key requirement.
 The journey towards AGI is likely to involve incremental advancements, learning from and building upon the capabilities and limitations of existing models.